Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Experiments

-Let $\phi\defi \var(\pi'[\reals^n])$ be the variety defined by the result template $\pi'$.
-The invariant ideal $J$ returned by the algorithm represents the \emph{weakest algebraic precondition} $\chi\defi \var(J)$ such that $\chi\impl [F_1] \phi$: in other words, the largest algebraic precondition for which all instances of $\pi'$ are polynomial invariants (Theorem \ref{th:psi0}).
-Moreover, $\chi$ is also the \emph{weakest algebraic invariant} included in $\phi$ (Corollary \ref{cor:instructive}).
-A Gr\"{o}bner basis of $J$ consists of 12 polynomials that represent as many conservation laws of the system (see Appendix \ref{app}). \paragraph{Airplanes vertical motion} We consider the 6-th order longitudinal equations that capture the vertical motion (climbing, descending) of an airplane \cite[Chapter 5]{Airplanes}.
-The system is given by the equations below, where the variables have the following meaning: $u$ = axial velocity, $w$ = vertical velocity, $x$ = range, $z$ = altitude, $q$ = pitch rate, $\theta$ = pitch angle; we also have two equations encoding $\cos\theta$ and $\sin\theta$.
-Applying the technique discussed in Remark \ref{rem:ghost}, we also introduce the following auxiliary variables (parameters, hence 0 derivative): $g$ = gravity acceleration, $X/m$, $Z/m$ and $M/I_{yy}$ whose meaning is described in \cite{Airplanes} (see also \cite{Pla14,Kong}); and $u_0,w_0,x_0,z_0,q_0$, standing for the generic initial values of the corresponding variables.
+\paragraph{Airplanes vertical motion} We consider the 6-th order longitudinal equations that capture the vertical motion (climbing, descending) of an airplane \cite[Chapter 5]{Airplanes}.
+The system is given by the equations below, where the variables have the following meaning: $u$ = axial velocity, $w$ = vertical velocity, $x$ = range, $z$ = altitude, $q$ = pitch rate, $\theta$ = pitch angle.
+We also have two equations encoding $\cos\theta$ and $\sin\theta$: note that, in the equations, these two are just variable names, not transcendental functions themselves.
+Applying the technique discussed in Remark \ref{rem:ghost}, we also introduce the following auxiliary variables (parameters, hence 0 derivative): $g$ = gravity acceleration; $X/m$, $Z/m$ and $M/I_{yy}$, where $m$ is the mass of the airplane, $M$ the aerodynamic and thrust moment w.r.t. the $y$ axis, $(X,Z)$ are the aerodynamics and thrust forces w.r.t. axis $x$ and $z$, and $I_{yy}$ is the second diagonal element of its inertia matrix (see also \cite{Airplanes,Pla14,Kong}); and $u_0,w_0,x_0,z_0,q_0$, standing for the generic initial values of the corresponding variables.
 Overall, the system's vector field $F_2$ consists of 17 polynomials over as many variables.
-In order to discover interesting polynomial invariants, we consider a complete template $\pi$ of degree 2 over all the original system's plus two auxiliary variables, the latter representing the monomials $qu$ and $qw$\footnote{We could dispense with these auxiliary variables by considering a complete template of degree 3.}. $\pi$ is a linear combination of $n=207$ monomials that uses as many parameters.
-We apply the approach underpinned by Theorem \ref{th:psi0}: we first pick up a precondition that requires $\theta=0$ and assigns (generic) initial values to the remaining variables, $\psi_0\defi \var(\{\theta,\sin\theta,\cos\theta-1,u-u_0,w-w_0,x-x_0,z-z_0,q-q_0\})$.
-We then run $\gdc(\psi_0,\pi)$, which returns, after $m=8$ iterations and about 26s, a pair $(V,J)$.
-The vector space $V$ corresponds to the following result template.